Astronaut828/SmartContractResearch/MasterChefV2/README.md

 5. **Harvesting Rewards:**

-    Users can harvest their pending SUSHI rewards.
+    Users can harvest their pending SUSHI rewards by calling the harvest function.
+This function updates the user's reward debt and transfers the pending rewards to the user.

 <br>